 Photo of the Front of the Bus to Back

 Once that many insurance companies saw that we had a roof deck and solar panel rack on our skoolie, we were quickly denied bus conversion (RV) insurance.

-So, Skoolie Insurance Solution if You’re in NJ or Another Difficult State?
+Skoolie Insurance Solutions if You’re in NJ or Another State

 Vermont: We secured an address from family to get insurance from Allstate in Vermont.
 The state’s rules were different and we didn’t have to get a second auto plan.
 On top of that, the price was cheaper (even with roadside assistance) at approximately $110 per month.

 Side Note: While they couldn’t really help us in our state, Auto Insurance Specialist (AIS) is also a great resource that will provide you access to multiple insurance providers with great coverage and rates.
 According to AIS, the following are what insurance companies base their decisions on: